mikaelvesavuori/minibook-domain-driven-microservices-aws-in-practice/how-to-go-further.md

 You might want to take the chance to also brush up on actually presenting the work:

 - Learn to write [Architecture Decision Records](https://docs.aws.amazon.com/prescriptive-guidance/latest/architectural-decision-records/adr-process.html), a format that is becoming very popular to describe decisions.
+- Same with [Requests for Comments, or RFCs](https://leaddev.com/technical-decision-making/thorough-team-guide-rfcs), a "new old" way of documenting work _to be_ done.
 - Get good at [Keynote/Powerpoint/Google Slides etc.](https://hbr.org/2013/06/how-to-give-a-killer-presentation), because you _will_ use this at some point to present your work.

 Combine this with the diagramming work as needed.